 Rule 2: Treat yourself like someone you are responsible for helping

 Meaning: Stop having contempt for yourself.
-Instead, act like you respect yourself.
+Instead, act as though you respect yourself.
 Maintain a high standard for your life, habits, and actions.
 Your life can make a difference.
 Others need you at your best.

 Example: Judge yourself as you judge others, externalize your life as if watching it in a movie.
 When looking objectively at your life, do see someone who has potential, someone who is valuable to others, someone who could make some changes and bring some order to life.
 Take action to help yourself: clean your room, don’t be a slob, go to bed and get up at the appropriate time.

 Response: This is excellent if old-fashioned advice.
 I’m sure it often works in Peterson’s clinical psychology practice.
 Again, we can see the stoic attitude of not letting feelings control ourselves.
 Be objective, not subjective.
 Take control over your life rather than be controlled by feelings, other people, and circumstances.
 I can almost hear Peterson shouting -STOP BEING A VICTIM!!
 The reader can only too well see how this rule conflicts with modern ideas of the virtuosity of victimhood.
 If the first rule meant appear tough and the world will respect you, the second rule means be tough with yourself and then you will respect yourself.

 Rule 3: Make friends with people who want the best for you

 Meaning: Just as in Rule 2 you need to respect yourself, in Rule 3, you need friends who will respect you too.
 Dump friends that bring chaos into your life, seek friends who can help you gain order over your life.